PaulHCode/AzureHelper/README.md

 - Get-AHSavingsReport - Retrieves a list of changes that can be made to a subscription to cut costs
 - Get-AHStaleUsers - Gets a list of stale AAD users (mostly copied from Aaron Guilmette with a few tweaks)

-## Add/Remove access to resources restricted by IP address
+## Add/Remove access to resources restricted by IP address - I haven't used these in years

 > These cmdlets make it easier to add/remove access to resources that are restricted by IP address.
 Currently only key vaults, storage accounts, and sql servers are supported but more resources can be added if folks find this useful.